rabbitmq/rabbitmq-website/site/parameters.md

-This matches the value `"all"` with the key `"federation-upstream-set"` for all exchanges with names beginning with `"amq."`, in the virtual host `"/"`.
+This matches the value `"all"` with the key `"federation-upstream-set"` for all exchanges with names beginning with `"federated."`, in the virtual host `"/"`.

 The `"pattern"` argument is a regular expression used